Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Results

 \subsection{Splitting strategy for high acceleration factors}

 While with the original splitting strategy shown in Figure \ref{splitting_fig} (a), we noticed that the reconstruction results degraded significantly with blurring artifacts when the acceleration factor is high (e.g. 10-fold or 12-fold undersampling).
 To improve the reconstruction performance, a different splitting strategy is studied, inspired by the work of \cite{deng2024efficient}.
 Specifically, we modified the original adaptive control by abandoning cloning, and applying long-axis splitting as shown in Figure \ref{splitting_fig} (b), and initializing with less number of Gaussian points (e.g. $M=500$).
-We investigated such strategy based on one dataset with acceleration factor 10.
-The quantitative results obtained from different adaptive control strategies on this dataset are shown in Table \ref{tab:longaxis}.
-It is suggested that initialization with 500 Gaussian points and using the long-axis splitting strategy and removing the cloning outperforms other combinations, indicating this modified optimization strategy has advantages in high acceleration factors.
+We investigated such strategy based on data of one subject with acceleration factor 10.
+The quantitative results obtained from different adaptive control strategies on this subject are shown in Table \ref{tab:longaxis}.
+It is suggested that initializing with 500 Gaussian points, using the long-axis splitting strategy, and removing cloning outperforms other combinations, indicating this modified optimization strategy offers advantages at high acceleration factors.
 To further compare the reconstruction results for high acceleration factors, a visual comparisons between the original splitting strategy and the long-axis splitting strategy was shown in Figure \ref{fig:longaxis}.
 The results of the original splitting and cloning method show more noticeable distortions and blurring, whereas the optimization with long-axis splitting reduces these artifacts.

 It is also worth mentioning here that for the low-to-mid acceleration factors (e.g. 2-fold, 4-fold, 6-fold, and 8-fold), different strategies used in Table \ref{tab:longaxis} play no role on the reconstruction performance, indicating that the long-axis splitting strategy works only in the cases that the acceleration factors are high.